James Huneker: Biography

 Yearly trips to Europe throughout his life also afforded James Gibbons Huneker the opportunity to report to Americans on new developments in the visual and performing arts.
 In an age of largely parochial criticism, he was more sophisticated and knowledgeable about modern art and music than many of his colleagues, and he saw himself as a someone who was explicitly working for America's cultural coming-of-age.

 Huneker was known for his passionate enthusiasms, self-taught erudition, and sometimes extravagant prose style.
 Gustave Moreau's art "recalls an antique chryselephantine statue, a being rigid with precious gems, pasted with strange colors...yet charged with the author's magnetism...possessing a strange feverish beauty."
 A critic was one who "sits down to a Barmecide feast, to see, to smell, but not to taste the celestial manna vouchsafed by the gods."
 At other times, Huneker wrote with admirable brevity and acuity: Ernest Lawson's landscapes were created with "a palette of crushed jewels", and the Ash can painter George Luks was "the Charles Dickens of the East Side."

 At a time when conservative tastes dominated American cultural life, he stated his credo boldly in a New York Sun column in 1908: "Let us try to shift the focus when a new man comes into our ken.
 Let us study each man according to his temperament and not ask ourselves whether he chimes in with other men's music.
 The giving of marks in schoolmaster's fashion should have become obsolete centuries ago.
 To miss modern art is to miss all the thrill and excitement our present life holds."

 Part of Huneker's notoriety in his day was connected to the flamboyant persona he established.
 He was known as a tirelessly social man with an enormous capacity for liquor and stimulating conversation, which (given his extensive erotic experiences) could be quite ribald.
 His friend H. L. Mencken described his dinner table conversation as "a really amazing compound of scandalous anecdotes, shrewd judgments, and devastating witticisms."
 Numerous memoirs from the period recall him as an unforgettable personality.

 Huneker's last years were spent in financially straitened circumstances.
 He continued reviewing concerts to the end of his life, but his freelance work, however prolific, had never afforded him a large income and the sales figures for his many books were moderate at best.
 He died in New York City of pneumonia in 1921, at the age of sixty-four.
-He was survived by his second wife and one child, his son by his first marriage.
-Two daughters from his second marriage having predeceased their parents.
+He was survived by his second wife, Clio Hinton, and their son Erik, with two daughters from his first marriage having predeceased their parents.